Looking to honor the Memorial Day holiday this weekend while still treating yourself to a good time? Look no further.

 The Florida National Cemetery is in Bushnell.
 Extending across more than 500 acres, the cemetery honors the more than 97,000 veterans buried there.
 Veterans of the Indian Wars, the Civil War, both World Wars, the Korean War and the Vietnam War are buried at this site, which also features a carillon.

 Among the honored veterans interred there are two recipients of the Medal of Honor and Largos Col. Leonard T. Schroeder.
 Schroeder, who passed away in 2009, was the first American to land at Normandy during the D-Day operation on June 6, 1944.
-Wounded at Utah Beach, Schroeder earned the Purple Heart, the Silver Star and the Bronze Star during his three decades of service to this country.
+Schroeder, who was wounded at Utah Beach, earned the Purple Heart, the Silver Star and the Bronze Star during his three decades of service to this country.

 Located in historic Fernandina Beach, Fort Clinch sits at the exact northeast corner of the state on Amelia Island.
 This brick fort was built before the Civil War and was in use during the Spanish-American War.
 The park, run by the Florida State Parks service, also has excellent beaches and nature trails.